Skip to main content

 Source: ACI 318-19 Section 19.2.4.
 The calculator uses 150 pcf for normal-weight and 110 pcf for lightweight structural, representing the midpoint of each range.

-For slabs that need reinforcement to control cracking, the [concrete reinforcement calculator](/calculators/structural/concrete-reinforcement-calculator) sizes the rebar grid based on your slab dimensions and loading.
+For slabs that need reinforcement to control cracking, you can check rebar grid spacing based on your slab dimensions and loading.

 Normal-Weight vs. Lightweight Concrete